Hi, I'm Tomas...

 What this means for you...

-To share what I've learned through my 40+ year music journey, I've created the Real Guitar Success (RGS) membership.
-I've created hundreds of lesson videos, play along sessions, and downloadable sheet music to share what I've learned.
-I've included lessons to help you bypass many of the stumbling blocks I encountered.
-I hope to make your journey smoother.
+To share what I’ve learned over my 40+ year music journey, I’ve created hundreds of lesson videos, play-along sessions, and downloadable sheet music.
+These resources are all available in one membership site called Real Guitar Success, where I continually add new lessons every month.
+My goal is to help you bypass many of the stumbling blocks I encountered, making your guitar journey smoother and more enjoyable.

 Join me on this journey.
-I'll be both your guide and a fellow traveler.
-I'm still learning every day.
+I’ll be both your guide and a fellow traveler, because honestly—I’m still learning every day, too.

 The first step is desire.
 The second is a decision.
 Join me and we'll take it a step at a time.